supplements

-If you've been living with PCOS and searching for answers beyond "just lose weight" or "go on the pill," you've likely come across inositol.
-In the last few years, this naturally occurring compound has become one of the most researched nutrients in the PCOS wellness space — and for good reason.
-Emerging science suggests that inositol, particularly in its myo-inositol and D-chiro-inositol forms, may support hormone balance and insulin sensitivity in women navigating PCOS.
-But what is it, really?
-And how does it fit into a holistic approach to your health?
-Let's break it down clearly — no hype, no overselling.
+If you've been living with PCOS, now formally renamed PMOS (Polyendocrine Metabolic Ovarian Syndrome) by The Lancet in 2026, and you're looking for answers beyond "just lose weight" or "go on the pill," you've probably run into inositol.
+Over the last few years it has become one of the most researched nutrients in the PCOS wellness space, and there's a good reason for that.
+Emerging science suggests inositol, especially in its myo-inositol and D-chiro-inositol forms, may help support hormonal balance.

 What Is Inositol and Why Does It Matter for PCOS?

 Inositol is a naturally occurring carbohydrate found in foods like citrus fruits, whole grains, beans, and nuts.
-It plays a key role in how cells respond to insulin — the hormone that regulates blood sugar.
-In women with PCOS, insulin resistance is extremely common: research suggests that up to 70–80% of women with PCOS may experience some degree of it [UNVERIFIED — sourced from general PCOS literature].
+It plays a key role in how cells respond to insulin, the hormone that regulates blood sugar.
+In women with PCOS, insulin resistance is extremely common: research suggests that up to 70 to 80% of women with PCOS have some degree of insulin resistance.
+The PMOS rename puts this front and centre.
+The word "metabolic" in the new name is medicine's formal way of saying insulin is not a complication of this condition, it is one of its defining features. ---

-Here's why that matters: when cells don't respond well to insulin, the body produces more of it to compensate.
-Higher insulin levels can, in turn, signal the ovaries to produce more androgens (male hormones like testosterone).
-Elevated androgens are associated with many of the most frustrating PCOS symptoms — irregular cycles, acne, excess hair growth, and hair thinning.
+Here's why that matters: when cells don't respond well to insulin, the body makes more of it to compensate.
+Those higher insulin levels can then signal the ovaries to produce more androgens (male hormones like testosterone).
+Elevated androgens sit behind many of the most frustrating PCOS symptoms, irregular cycles, acne, excess hair growth, and hair thinning.

 Inositol appears to play a role in the insulin-signaling pathway.
 Specifically:

-Some research suggests a combined ratio of 40:1 (MI to DCI) may mirror the body's natural balance and may be more effective than either form alone.
-However, research is still evolving, and individual responses vary.
+Some research suggests a combined ratio of 40:1 (MI to DCI) may mirror the body's natural balance and may work better than either form alone.
+The research is still evolving, though, and individual responses vary.

 Please note: Inositol is a nutritional supplement, not a medication.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult a qualified healthcare practitioner before beginning supplementation.